danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 # Predictive Analytics

 XLKitLearn's predictive analytics add-in allows you to fit a range of predictive models in Excel.
-There are two main ingredients to any predictive analytic workflow
+The first step to any predictive analytics is to [specify the data](#selecting-data) you want to use.
+There are then two main ingredients to any predictive analytic workflow in XLKitLearn:

-XLKitLearn predictive models comprise two main ingredients:

-1. The predictive model to be used, and any parameters required to fit this model.
-2. The variable that needs to be predicted (the dependent variable) as well as the variables that should be used to predict it (the independent variables).
+1. The variable that needs to be predicted (the dependent variable) as well as the variables that should be used to predict it (the independent variables).
+This is specified using a [formula](#specifying-a-formula).

-## Getting started
-While this is a Python-based add-in, no Python knowledge is needed nor are any downloads besides the XLKit Learn excel file.

-An email needs to be entered before running any analyses.
-Email addresses are used to track bugs.
-Neither email nor analyses will be shared with any outside party.

-The `Edit Settings` button allows the user to design analysis like selecting the data, specifying the model, determining the formulas and training criteria.
-Every time the model is run, the outputs are added as a new tab.

----
+2. The [predictive model](#specifying-a-predictive-model) to be used, and any parameters required to fit this model.

+The predictive analytic add-in also includes full support for training and test sets, parameter tuning through K-Fold cross-validation, and predictions on new datasets.

 ## Selecting data